antonlevashov/capstone_project/capstone_proposal_template.md

 ## Proposal

-- The purpose of this project is to create a small module for a future trading bot, this bot will take different positions in crypthocurency market.
-The module will performe sentiment analysis on twitter data comming from a list of important news sources and influencial people.
+The purpose of this project is to create a small module for a future trading bot, this bot will take different positions in crypthocurency market.
+The module will performe sentiment analysis on twitter data comming from a list of important news sources and influencial people and give a prediction about direction of the market.
 During the exploration part the module will give us some statistics about tweets, hot topics and trends in market to see what are the things  people are talking the most.
 The goal is to understand the general "feeling" of the markets and trends to give us some insights.
 The second part is about finding correlation betwen tweets on the time T and prices change in T+1 in the given market.
 I would like to try two aproches:
   1. By predicting the sentiment of the tweet (positive, negative, neutral) try to find how is it correlatted to the movement of the price.